coplat/last-spot/README.md

 2. **Discovery:**
    - For each top artist, finds similar artists
    - Gets top albums from these similar artists
-   - Randomly selects tracks to ensure variety
+   - Randomly selects tracks to ensure variety from these albums

 3. **Spotify Integration:**
-   - Creates a new private playlist
+   - Creates a new playlist with recommended tracks
-   - Searches for each recommended track
-   - Adds found tracks to the playlist

 ## Dependencies